MartianQXD/QBisim/README.txt

 3. [ply](https://pypi.org/project/ply/)
 4. [pandas](https://pypi.org/project/pandas/)

+#### Install Python3.7
+Find Python3.7 package in the "lib".

+    tar xvf Python-3.7.6.tar.xz
+    cd Python-3.7.6
+    sudo ./configure --enable-optimizations
+    sudo make altinstall
+    python3 -V

 ## How to run
 1. Open a Terminal at the same directory and execute:

     python test_all.py

-To see all the result of all examples.
+To see the result of all communication protocol examples.
 (Change the initial value of variables in files to test each case.)
+And

+    python test_all_QKD.py

+To see the result of all QKD protocol examples.

 Or